How to Deal If Your Groom Wants You to Change Your Name

 Understand your motivation.

-First and foremost, Lewis says there are so many reasons someone may choose to change or keep their name—and they are all valid.
+First and foremost, Lewis says there are so many reasons someone may choose to change or keep their name after marriage-and they are all valid.
 Whether it's politically, socially, or morally driven, the more clearly you understand why keeping your name is important to you, the better you'll be at communicating your needs to your partner.

 Make it a conversation.